beavelar/bliss-qotd/twitter/README.md

 # Twitter Bot Implementation
-This directory contains the code implementation for a Twitter bot that provides blissful and positive tweets daily.
+This directory contains the code implementation for the BlissQOTD Twitter bot that provides blissful and positive tweets daily.

 Follow the bot on Twitter: [BlissQOTD Bot](https://twitter.com/BlissQOTD)